In 2013, UNICEF and partners plan for:

-- 80 per cent (around 400,000) of children identified with severe and moderate acute malnutrition) treated through the community-based management programme
+- 240,000 children identified with severe and moderate acute malnutrition treated through the community-based management programme

-- All children treated for severe malnutrition (approximately 100,000 children) at in-patient and outpatient therapeutic programs have adequate access to safe water during treatment
+- 30,000 children treated for severe malnutrition at IPF and OTP have adequate access to safe water during treatment

 Communication for Development (C4D)

 - 80 per cent of the families with children under 5 in affected provinces are reached with key lifesaving practices, including infant and young children feeding, hand washing, hygiene and child protection and care practice

 UNICEF funding requirements for 2013